-- (a) If at any time two or more of the judges commissioners appointed under section four of this article are temporarily unable, due to illness or other incapacity, to perform their responsibilities the President of the Senate and the Speaker of the House of Delegates may appoint one or two interim judges commissioners to serve under the conditions specified in this section. - (b) Appointments made under this section are temporary.
+(a) If at any time two or more of the judges commissioners appointed under section four of this article are temporarily unable, due to illness or other incapacity, to perform their responsibilities the President of the Senate and the Speaker of the House of Delegates may appoint one or two interim judges commissioners to serve under the conditions specified in this section.

+(b) Appointments made under this section are temporary.
 An interim judge commissioner serves under this section until the judge commissioner for whom the interim judge commissioner is temporarily replacing can resume his or her duties.
-In no event may the interim judge commissioner serve for more than three months unless reappointed. - (c) Appointments made under this section shall be made from a list furnished to the President of the Senate and the Speaker of the House of Delegates by the board of Governors of the West Virginia State Bar.
-The board of Governors of the West Virginia State Bar shall annually, on or before January 15, submit a list of twenty qualified nominees.
-In two thousand four, the list shall be submitted before April 1 - (d) An interim judge commissioner: - (1) Is entitled to the same compensation and expense reimbursement a judge commissioner is entitled to under the provisions of section eight of this article; - (2) Shall take the oath of office as required in section nine of this article; - 19 (3) Has all the authority given to a judge commissioner under this article; and - 20 (4) Is required to possess the qualifications required of a judge commissioner in section 21 ten of this article. - (e) The President of the Senate and the Speaker of the House of Delegates may jointly terminate the appointment of any interim judge commissioner appointed under this section at any time.
+In no event may the interim judge commissioner serve for more than three months unless reappointed.

+(c) Appointments made under this section shall be made from a list furnished to the President of the Senate and the Speaker of the House of Delegates by the Board of Governors of the West Virginia State Bar.
+The Board of Governors of the West Virginia State Bar shall annually, on or before January 15, submit a list of twenty qualified nominees.
+In two thousand four, the list shall be submitted before April 1

+(d) An interim judge commissioner:

+(1) Is entitled to the same compensation and expense reimbursement a judge commissioner is entitled to under the provisions of section eight of this article;

+(2) Shall take the oath of office as required in section nine of this article;

+(3) Has all the authority given to a judge commissioner under this article; and

+(4) Is required to possess the qualifications required of a judge commissioner in section ten of this article.

+(e) The President of the Senate and the Speaker of the House of Delegates may jointly terminate the appointment of any interim judge commissioner appointed under this section at any time.

 §14-2-5.
-Commission clerk and other personnel.
+Court Commission clerk and other personnel.

-The court The Joint Committee on Government and Finance may appoint a clerk, chief deputy clerk and deputy clerks.
+The court The President of the Senate and the Speaker of the House of Delegates may appoint a clerk, chief deputy clerk and deputy clerks.
 The salaries of the clerk, the chief deputy clerk and the deputy clerks shall be fixed by the Joint Committee on Government and Finance, and shall be paid out of the regular appropriation for the court commission.
 The clerk shall have custody of and maintain all records and proceedings of the court commission, shall attend meetings and hearings of the court commission, shall administer oaths and affirmations and shall issue all official summonses, subpoenas, orders, statements and awards.
 The chief deputy clerk or another deputy clerk shall act in the place and stead of the clerk in the clerk's absence.

-The Joint Committee on Government and Finance may employ other persons whose services are necessary to the orderly transaction of the business of the court commission and fix their compensation.
+The Joint Committee on Government and Finance President of the Senate and the Speaker of the House of Delegates may employ other persons whose services are necessary to the orderly transaction of the business of the court commission and fix their compensation.